suragnair/alpha-zero-general/td2020/README.md

 because nodes do not get properly evaluated during backpropagation.

 Proper end condition must be found or change of source is needed in order to exclude timeouts, because they are not returning best resuts.
+### Model composition

+### Possible learning idea
+Idea is to incrementally learn model by changing end game condition.
+First start learning model on simple end game condition like producing workers and when model is successfully creating workers, add another condition on top of that already learnt model.
+- Possible problem might occur because of model size
 ## Players
 ### Greedy Player
 Greedy player calculates score by summing health of all his actors.